How to generate or use Application Credentials via CLI on Eumetsat Elasticity

 /etc/openstack/clouds.yml

 The first clouds.yml file that is found will be used.
-Second solution is the most popular one as it is easily accessible from all parts of the system.

 Note